jostylr/role-dnd-hybrid/project.md

 ## State

 This is the state of the modifier object for a character.
-Once computed using the hours, then native state (race based) is added.
+Once computed using the hours, then native state is added.

     const Char = function (obj) {